paulvelzeboer/k8-at-home/README.md

 5. Finally, run the Ubuntu Prepare playbook by running `task ansible:playbook:ubuntu-prepare`

 6. If everything goes as planned you should see Ansible running the Ubuntu Prepare Playbook against your nodes.

+7. If needed use `task ansible:playbook:rook-ceph-nuke` to clean up the rook volumes

 ### :sailboat:&nbsp; Installing k3s with Ansible